12 Dating & Marriage Building Activities

 If you found this information helpful, SUBSCRIBE TODAY to access my Free video & worksheet, Shatterproof Yourself: 7 Small Steps to a Giant Leap in Your Mental Health.

-Question: What’s a great relationship-building activity that didn’t make my list?
+Question: What’s a great relationship-building activity that didn’t make this list?

-25 Tips for Strengthening Relationships (post) by Adam Gragg
+25 Connection Hacks to Build Closer Relationships by Adam Gragg

 How to Be Less Critical & More Encouraging (post) by Adam Gragg